Boo’s story in my book, A Dog Named Boo is one of teaching…

 For Boo to achieve his goal of visiting kids, it was almost two years of outings that slowly worked on his basic skills and treat-taking abilities in public.
 I had to craft alternative cues that Boo could follow and understand, much like I advise clients whose dogs are visually or hearing impaired.
 They can and will learn their basics and maybe even more than one might imagine, but it will have a different shape and form from traditional cues and signals.

-And, when it came time for his therapy dog testing, we both let go of perfect knowing that in spite of his bumbling through the skills portion of the test, he would excel in the aptitude portion.
+…when it came time for his therapy dog testing.
+I knew that in spite of his bumbling through the skills portion of the test, he would excel in the aptitude portion.
 Too often we get caught up in comparisons of one dog to another, yet one of the greatest gifts you can give your dog is to only compare them to where they started and how far they’ve come.
 Each dog will reach their fullest potential once we simply focus on each successive approximation as its own victory.

 But when Boo does it, you could see his effort and sense of accomplishment in his simple, wobbly gesture and it always brought a smile in spite of the imperfection and probably more so because of it—like everyone cheering for the little engine who could—or in this case the little dog who could.